 MICHIGAN GAMBLING OPPOSITION V. KEMPTHORNE (No. 08-554) - On October 23, 2008, Michigan Gambling Opposition ("MichGO") filed a petition seeking review of a decision by the U.S. Court of Appeals for the D.C.
 Circuit which held, consistent with every other federal circuit court which has considered the issue, that the authority of the Secretary of the Interior to take land in trust for the benefit of Indians pursuant to section 5 of the Indian Reorganization Act (IRA) is not an unconstitutional delegation of legislative authority.
 In addition, MichGO seeks to bootstrap its case to the Carcieri case by raising for the first time in its appeal the question of whether the IRA "empowers the Secretary to take land into trust for Indian tribes that were not recognized and under federal jurisdiction in 1934."
-The United States' has been granted an extension its brief in opposition is due on December 29, 2008.
+The United States filed its brief in opposition on December 5, 2008, and MichGO filed its reply brief on December 26, 2008.
+The petition was scheduled for conference on January 9, 2009, and has been held over for conference on January 16, 2009.

 FRIDAY V. UNITED STATES (No. 08-6651) - On October 2, 2008, Winslow Friday, a member of the Northern Arapaho Tribe of Wyoming, filed a petition seeking review of a decision of the U.S. Court of Appeals for the Tenth Circuit which held that his shooting of a bald eagle without a permit, for use in the tribe's traditional Sun Dance ceremony, violated the Bald and Golden Eagle Protection Act.
 The Tenth Circuit rejected Mr. Friday's argument that the Religious Freedom Restoration Act-which prohibits the federal government from substantially burdening a person's exercise of religion-precludes the government from prosecuting him.
 The Tribal Supreme Court Project worked with the attorneys representing Mr. Friday and the Northern Arapaho Tribe in the preparation of the petition for writ of certiorari.
-The United States has been granted a second extension of time and its brief in opposition is now due on January 7, 2008.
+The United States filed its brief in opposition on January 7, 2008.

 RODRIGUEZ-MARTINEZ V. UNITED STATES (No. 08-6467) - On September 22, 2008, Luis Manuel Rodriguez-Martinez, a descendent of the Huichol tribe of Mexico and an adherent of the Mexicayolt religion (Native American Ceremonial Group in Arizona), filed a petition seeking review of a decision by the U.S. Court of Appeals for the Ninth Circuit which rejected his argument that prosecution for the possession of feathers and talons without a permit under the Bald and Golden Eagle Protection Act and the Migratory Bird Treaty Act violates the Religious Freedom Restoration Act by substantially burdening the free exercise of his religion.
-The United States has been granted a second extension of time and its brief in opposition is now due on December 29, 2008.
+The United States filed its brief in opposition on December 29, 2008, and the case has been scheduled for conference on January 23, 2009.